rinpharma/r-pharma/content/home/welcome.md

 The conference is a scientifically & industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

 We are excited to announce that R/Pharma 2025 virtual conference will run from Nov 3-7.
 Call for talks is now closed.
-We'll be reaching out to presenters early August.
+We'll be reaching out to presenters late August.

-genAI Day will be held on August 19th.
+Registration is now open.
 Click below to register!